tf-encrypted/moose/moose/README.md

 # Moose

-Moose is a production-ready Rust framework for encrypted learning and data processing in a distributed environment.
+Core Moose framework and binaries.

 TODO: improve example below, and add as proper example; include in cargo docs?